redhat-openstack/openstack-puppet-modules/README.md

 Notes
 -----

 * Only tested on CentOS 5.9, CentOS 6.4, Ubuntu 12.04.2 LTS, Debian squeeze, and Debian wheezy x86_64.
 * SNMPv3 user auth is not yet tested on Debian or Suse osfamilies.
 * There is a bug on Debian squeeze of net-snmp's status script.
 If snmptrapd is not running the status script returns 'not running' so puppet restarts the snmpd service.
 The following is a workaround: `class { 'snmp': service_hasstatus => false, trap_service_hasstatus => false, }`
+* For security reasons, the SNMP daemons are configured to listen on the loopback interface (127.0.0.1).
+Use `agentaddress` and `snmptrapdaddr` to change this configuration.

 Issues
 ------